 The Nile Project was founded in 2011 by Egyptian ethnomusicologist Mina Girgis and Ethiopian- American singer Meklit Hadero to address the Nile Basin’s cultural and environmental challenges.
-Using music, education, and innovation programs, the Nile Project inspires, informs, and empowers university students to work together to foster the sustainability of their ecosystem.
+Through an innovative approach combining music, education, and an innovation platform, the Nile Project addresses the cultural and environmental challenges at the root of the Nile conflict.

 For the Nile Basin to be sustainable, its inhabitants must be connected, its governance participatory, and its communities resilient.
 Despite ancient relations among East African civilizations, the 437 million citizens of the 11 nations sharing the longest river in the world have no avenues to connect beyond their state borders.
 Opaque political processes and uninformed populations lacking environmental understanding hinder democratic participatory governance.
 Insufficient institutional capacity, infrastructure, and funding prevent Nile communities from adapting to social pressures and environmental threats.